 Filing a report of sexual assault with the Brown Department of Public Safety(DPS) does not require you to pursue criminal charges against your offender.
 We believe in empowering a victim of a crime to make their own decisions, considering ALL of their options.
 Your safety is paramount to us.
 DPS can advise you of your options and can also preserve evidence while you consider your options.
 DPS staff can also advise you on safety planning techniques.
-Reporting to a Campus Life office (Counseling & Psychological Services, Office of Student Life or Health Services) does not constitute a subsequent notification to the Department of Public Safety.
+Reporting to a Campus Life office (Counseling & Psychological Services, Office of Student Life or Health Services) does not constitute a subsequent notification to the Department of Public Safety in all cases.

 "All reports of sexual assault will be handled with the greatest of care."
 Mark Porter, DPS Chief of Police.